“How big a fool are you, old man? If there are enemies in this wood, a fire is the last thing we want.”

 • Both make a quest for knowledge of which near death experiences are often experienced.
 In one of Odin’s quests he discovers the written word, or, runes to be more precise.
 Jon’s “kill the boy” moment is driven by his reading of the cryptically authored pink/bastard letter from Ramsay Bolton.
 In fact, the word “rune” and its cognates across past and present Germanic languages mean both “letter” and “secret/mystery.”

-• The three totem animals: wolf, raven and bear = Ghost, Mormont’s raven/Bran, Val the she-bear.
+• The three totem animals of Odin: wolf, raven and bear = Ghost, Mormont’s raven/Bran, Val the she-bear.

 • Odin’s dedicated warriors, the berserkers.